 The Amazon FBA Calculator is a handy tool to use if you’re selling Amazon FBA.
 It helps you to calculate fees, shipping costs and other expenditures in order to calculate profits.
 In this post, we’ll show you how to use the Amazon FBA Calculator, and explain the fees and expenses you need to take into account.

 Watch the video below if you need help filling in the empty fields:

-Types of costs included in the Amazon FBA Calculator
+Types of costs included in the Amazon FBA Revenue Calculator:

 Amazon Referral Fee

 This is pretty much what they charge for having your product listed on Amazon.
 They call it ‘referring’ customers to your listing.
 Generally, this fee is a percentage of the sale or retail price (usually around 15%), which varies by category.
 The minimum referral fee is usually one dollar – check out the referral fee details by category here.

-This isn’t explained very well in the Amazon FBA calculator.
+This isn’t explained very well in the Amazon FBA calculator (fba profit calculator).
 We’re assuming it’s the charge for receiving your FBA items and placing them into the warehouse storage.
 On their help page here they charge a $1 fee for each ‘standard-size non-media’ item.

 Pick & Pack